flutter/website/src/content/get-started/fwe/user-input.md

 [Material Widget Library]: /ui/widgets/material
 [Material Library API docs]: {{site.api}}/flutter/material/material-library.html

-## Adding interactivity with GestureDetector
+## Build interactive widgets with GestureDetector

 Scoured the widget libraries, pub.dev, and still can't find a widget that fits the user interaction that you're looking for?
 You can build your own custom widget and add interactivity using `GestureDetector`.